ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-01-Chain.md

 ---

-A) They are very strong
+A) They don't need pulleys

-B) They can slip to avoid limit switches
+B) They are very strong

-C) They are very cheap
+C) They can slip to avoid limit switches

-D) They don't need pulleys
+D) They are very cheap

 ---

-They can slip to avoid limit switches
+C) They can slip to avoid limit switches

 ///